mmaleki92/realpython/f_strings.md

 ```

-In the code above, we had to use str(score) to convert the integer 95 into the string "95".
+In the above code , we had to use str(score) to convert the integer 95 into the string "95".

-Before f-strings, the .format() method was another solution, but it can be verbose.
+Before f-strings, the string .format()  method was another solution, but it can be verbose and lacks the flexibility of f-strings.
+You can format the previous code using the .format() string method:

 ```python